PeerDiego/silent-test-script/intune/readme.md

 Below is our guidance on how to deploy Microsoft eCDN Silent Runners using Microsoft Intune.
 Alternatively, you can download the [guidance in PDF format](./How%20to%20Deploy%20the%20eCDN%20Silent%20Runner%20Script%20with%20Microsoft%20Intune.pdf) and use your work or school credentials to access the content.

+> [!CAUTION]
+> This guidance has been tested and proven to work but __we cannot guarantee__ it will work in your environment.
+Please use the following as general guidance.

 ## 1. Procure the required scripts

 Reach out to your account team for these: